SetProtocol/STIPS/STIPS/STIP-005.md

 1. Manager calls PerpModule to fetch data from PerpProtocol via PerpProtocolAdapter contract and calculates a *baseUnits* amount to sell for their rebalance (as in the lever user flow)

-2. Manager calls *PerpModule.delever(setToken, baseUnits, quoteReceiveUnits)*
+2. Manager calls *PerpModule.trade(setToken, -baseUnits, quoteReceiveUnits)*

 3. PerpModule:
 	+ calculates: *totalQuoteAmount = quoteUnits * setToken.totalSupply*